 Q. I want to start my own photo restoration business how did you do it?

 Starting a photo restoration business is relatively simple to do but it does take planning.
 The first I did was form a business plan even before I had a name.
 You can go to your local small business help centre or a free seminar on starting your own business.
-This should give you a good starting point how to develop your plan.
+This should give you a good starting point on how to develop your plan.

 Make sure you have the photo restoration skills before you start!
 Ensure that you can sit above the rest when it comes to your workmanship and that you go the extra mile to be the best.
-Without providing quality work then there are many other photo restoration businesses out there that will get your custom through reputation and word of mouth or written reviews (I will talk about these later)
+Without providing quality work then there are many other photo restoration businesses out there that will get your customers through reputation and word of mouth or written reviews (I will talk about these later)

-Next decide if you are going to do your own accounts or have someone do them for you.
-Hopefully you can do this yourself as you will have little or no funds to start with.
+Next, decide if you are going to do your own accounts or have someone do them for you.
+Hopefully, you can do this yourself as you will have little or no funds to start with.

-I then contacted the Inland Revenue and filled out the relevant forms for my new employment status, self employed!
+I then contacted the Inland Revenue and filled out the relevant forms for my new employment status, self-employed!
 It may be that you only do this part time but you still need to declare the income to the Inland Revenue.

 The next step I took was to get a company name a logo and then a website.
 Buy your website name, something relevant like “photorestoration.com” this helps people find you and know what you do, “peterspictures.com” would not be such a good name as it doesn’t really say much about your main service.
 Your company name and website name should be the same.
-Buy yourself some web space and decide what package to go for, with or without email, shopping or e commerce site if you are hoping to sell frames and other image related goods.
+Buy yourself some web space and decide what package to go for, with or without email, shopping or e-commerce site if you are hoping to sell frames and other image related goods.

 If you design one yourself then there is a learning curve on making sure that it is friendly for the search engines and that they will pick up the phrase “photo restoration”.
-You can use a template or an off the shelf site but you still have to optimise it, so that the search engines will find you fist.
+You can use a template or an off the shelf site but you still have to optimise it, so that the search engines will find your fist.

 So now I had my website I had to promote it.
 This was done by creating original and engaging content, writing a blog, participating in forums, notice boards, writing web articles, entering competitions.
 Listing your business in business directories and exchanging web links with relevant partners on topics in tune with photo restoration.
 Avoid links that bear no relevance to photo restoring or photo restoration as they do not help at all.
-Make sure you have a “FaceBook” page, “twitter” account, “LinkedIn”, “Pinterest” page and “Flickr” feed.
+Make sure you have a “FaceBook” page, “Twitter” account, “LinkedIn”, “Pinterest” page and “Flickr” feed.
 Make sure you keep these up to date and input daily into them.
 Account Other strategies that I took were to read everything I could on promoting my business on the web, going to family history fairs, if your skills are worthy then Who Do You Think You Are? exhibition and other shows asking to put posters up around the local area and advertising on local radio.

-Unless you have unlimited funds you most likely will have to do all this yourself, if you still want to start you own photo restoration business and the above doesn’t put you off then good luck.
+Unless you have unlimited funds you most likely will have to do all this yourself, if you still want to start your own photo restoration business and the above doesn’t put you off then good luck.

-Please don’t email me for advice on stating your own photo restoration business as I am not qualified to do so, talk to your business advisor and get help from your local small business centre and may your new photo restoration business thrive.
+Please don’t email me for advice on starting your own photo restoration business as I am not qualified to do so, talk to your business advisor and get help from your local small business centre and may your new photo restoration business thrive.

 Good luck from the photo retouching and restoration man